This page is outdated. Check Vector Graphics for a better overview.

 What is a Vector Layer?¶

-A Vector Layers, also known as a shape layer, is a type of layer that contains only vector elements.
+A Vector Layers, also known as a shape layer, is a type of layers that contains only vector elements.

 This is how vector layers will appear in the Krita Layers docker.